Do you have a good method for how to write a blog post?

 Choose a graphic that’s relevant to your post content, naturally, but also use your keyword phrase in the ‘alt image tag’ of the graphic for the benefit of the search engines.

 Using WordPress, you’ll be able to see where to input the image alt tag when you click on the image edit button.

 Write Your Introduction – Don’t get too wordy with your introduction.
 I like to start with a question or a statement of fact and ease my way into what my content will be delivering.

 Remember the point of your introduction is to peak the interest of your reader, which is what keeps them reading.
 The last thing you want to do is lose them at the very start.

 Write Your Content – Your content is the meat of your post, so you’ll need to keep it useful and develop a writing style that will attract readers.
 Use bullet points and additional graphics to help clarify your ideas.

-Write Your Closing and call to action - Use your closing to sum up, but also use a compelling call to action too.
+Write Your Closing and call to action - Use your closing to sum up, but don’t forget to use a call to action.
+Check out these strong call to action examples and ideas.
 This could be to ask your reader for a comment, click on a link, sign up for your newsletter, whatever it is, give your reader an option to do something.

 Signature – If you use a signature, you can use the code below in the post outline to make sure it gets added to every post, or you can use the upload/insert box, ‘add media’ option to add your signature.